 The calla lily was named after the Greek word for beautiful — calla.
 It is associated with the Greek goddess Hera.
-According to the legend Zeus brought Hercules, his son from another woman, to Hera, his wife, while she was asleep to drink her milk.
-When she woke up she pushed him away and drops of milk flew across the sky to create the milky way.
+According to the legend, Zeus brought Hercules, his son from another woman, to Hera, his wife, while she was asleep to drink her milk.
+When she woke up, she pushed him away, and drops of milk flew across the sky to create the milky way.
 The ones that fell on the ground grew into beautiful lilies.

-When Venus, goddess of love, beauty, and desire, saw the lilies she was jealous of their beauty.
+When Venus, the goddess of love, beauty, and desire, saw the lilies, she was jealous of their beauty.
 She cursed their beauty by placing a large yellow pistil in the middle of the flowers.
 Because of this story, some associate the calla lily with Venus and thus with lust and sexuality.

 However, the most common meaning for calla lilies is purity, holiness, and faithfulness.
 It’s commonly depicted in images of the Virgin Mary.

-Calla lilies are also symbols for rebirth and resurrection, tied to the resurrection of Jesus in part because they bloom around Easter and in part because they are shaped like trumpets which symbolize triumph.
+Calla lilies are also symbols of rebirth and resurrection, tied to the resurrection of Jesus in part because they bloom around Easter and in part because they are shaped like trumpets which symbolize triumph.

 For several species, no flower beats the orchid.
 Orchids may seem like very exotic flowers.
-Orchid is the highly coveted ornamental plants, the delicate and graceful orchid flowers, represent love, luxury, beauty, and strength.
+Orchid is the highly coveted ornamental plants, the delicate and graceful orchid flowers represent love, luxury, beauty, and strength.

 The orchid is a versatile flower in terms of sense and arrangement, ranging from fertility and affection to friendship, leisure, good fortune, and more.